Rozanova/WebDesignCourse/Syllabus.md

 Late assignments will be given a one-quarter letter grade reduction for each class they are late.
 Missing assignments will be given a grade of F.

-If you know you are going to be absent, contact the professor by email in advance.
-For the most up-to-date information (including what is due next class) visit the class’s Discord channel (to which you have been invited).

 ### Academic Integrity